tldr-pages/tldr/pages/linux/pvcreate.md

 # pvcreate

-> Initialize a disk or partition for use by LVM.
+> Initialize a disk or partition for use by LVM (Logical Volume Manager).

 - Initialize /dev/sda1 to use lvm: